Magnetic-field-tunable anisotropic blackbody radiation and condensation of slow thermal light in dynamical axion insulators: Abstract

 \section{Abstract}

-An antiferromagnetic order breaking simultaneously the time-reversal and space-inversion symmetries in topological insulators might give rise to dynamical axion-like fields in the form of longitudinal spin waves.
-The consequences of the associated axion-polariton state on the thermal radiation are investigated.
-Planck's radiation law is shown to exhibit remarkable anisotropic behavior as a result of the strong refraction caused by the heat-matter interaction.
-A crossover scenario at low temperature is identified and an associated regime in which the system's internal energy does not scale with the traditional fourth power of the temperature is revealed.
-We show that the polarization purity of the heat radiation and its angular distribution can be controlled via the magnetic field, paving the way toward a directional-tunable mechanism for thermal quanta manipulation and storage.
+Thermal radiation features of dynamical axion insulators, which are characterized by an antiferromagnetic order with simultaneously broken time-reversal and space-inversion symmetries, are investigated.
+Planck's radiation law is shown to exhibit remarkable anisotropic behavior as a result of the strong dispersion caused by the light-matter interaction.
+A crossover scenario at low temperature is identified and an associated phase highly populated by slow thermal photons is revealed.
+We show that the asymmetry degree of the heat radiation and its angular distribution can be controlled via a magnetic field, paving the way toward a directional-tunable mechanism for thermal quantum manipulation and storage.
+Analogies are drawn with the expected behavior of blackbody radiation in the core of neutron stars.